- Stomach stapling

 The gastric sleeve, also known as the vertical sleeve gastrectomy is a restrictive weight loss surgery procedure.
 During surgery, about 85% of the existing stomach is removed leaving a portion of the stomach that is about the size and shape of a banana, or sleeve.
 The new capacity of the stomach ranges from about 60 to 150 cc, depending on the surgeon’s final estimation.
 The outlet valves and nerves to the stomach are left intact meaning that stomach function is not compromised despite the procedure.
-Much like other weight loss surgery procedures such as gastric bypass, the sleeve gastrectomy is not reversible.

 The vertical sleeve gastrectomy does not offer as significant a weight loss as gastric bypass.
 Indeed there is a possibility of weight regain after surgery.